Tips for Oktoberfest in Munich: First-time Visitors’ Guide

 Final Advice about tips for Oktoberfest in Munich

-Whether it’s your first time or a seasoned attendee, having a plan is the most important thing to ensure a good time.
+Whether it’s your first time or you’re a seasoned attendee, having a plan is the most important thing to ensure a good time.

 Prepare for weather changes in late September and early October, and remember that layered clothing can be your best friend.